 Welcome to the life of living with a foodie/ food blogger.

-I am a big fan of vermicelli noodle bowls and always order them at Vietnamese restaurants, and I love that I can now make a big batch of it in less than 20 minutes, and have leftovers for the rest of the week.
+I am a big fan of vermicelli noodle bowls and always order them at Vietnamese restaurants, and I love that I can now make a big batch of Vietnamese Noodle Salad that is similar but easier, ready in less than 20 minutes, and have leftovers for the rest of the week.

 Yep.
 It is one heck of a meal-prep-friendly recipe as well and I often would double the recipe so I have leftover lunches for a whole week!